Akshay0231/react-boilerplate/src/react_testing_doc/setup.md

 };
 ```

-- `verbose: true`: This option will display detailed information about the test runs.
+- `verbose: true`: This option will display detailed information about the test runs, making it easier to identify issues during testing.
-- `testEnvironment: "jsdom"`: Configures Jest to use the JSDOM environment, which provides a browser-like environment for testing React components.
+- `testEnvironment: "jsdom"`: Configures Jest to use the JSDOM environment, which simulates a browser-like environment in Node.js, suitable for testing React components that rely on the DOM.
-- `testMatch`: Defines the pattern of test files to look for.
+- `testMatch`: Defines the pattern of test files that Jest will look for.
 By default, Jest looks for files with `.test.js` or `.spec.js` extensions within the `__tests__` directory and any file ending with `.test.js` or `.spec.js`.
-- `moduleNameMapper`: Maps the import statement for CSS, Less, or SCSS files to an identity object.
-This prevents Jest from trying to process CSS during testing.
+- `moduleNameMapper`: This configuration allows Jest to handle CSS files during testing.
+We use the `identity-obj-proxy` package, which acts as a mock for CSS modules, preventing errors when importing CSS files in your tests.

 ## 2.3 Organizing Test Files within the Folder Structure

-Organizing your test files is essential for maintaining a clean and manageable codebase.
-A well-structured test folder will make it easier to find and manage your test cases.
-Here's a recommended approach:
+Properly organizing your test files is essential for maintaining a clean and structured codebase.
+Follow these best practices to organize your test files effectively:

 ### 2.3.1 Create a `__tests__` Folder

 In your project's source directory, create a folder named `__tests__`.
-This folder will hold all your test files.
-By default, Jest automatically looks for test files inside this folder.
+This folder will serve as the home for all your test files.
+Jest will automatically search for test files within this folder.

 ### 2.3.2 Group Tests by Components

-Within the `__tests__` folder, create subfolders based on the components you want to test.
+Within the `__tests__` folder, create subfolders based on the components or functions you want to test.
 For example:

 ```
 __tests__/